tomjoht/tomjoht.github.io/pages/general/advertising.md

 The quality of impressions depends on the influence of the site.
 Impressions from a highly influential site carry more weight than impressions from a less influential site.

-MindTouch named me one of the most influential bloggers in technical communication.
-Influence is based on how many other top #techcomm insiders follow me on Twitter.
+Is idratherbewriting.com an influential site?
+Yes.
+MindTouch named me one of the most influential bloggers in technical communication (putting me in the top 10 in every year it has published its results).
+Influence is partly based on how many other top #techcomm insiders follow me on Twitter.

 <figure><a href="http://www.mindtouch.com/blog/2012/01/06/techcomm-contentstrategy-400-knowledgebase/"><img class="   wp-image-10417" title="Most influential of 400+ tech comm bloggers" src="/images/most_influential_tom_johnson-600x345.png" alt="Most influential of 400+ tech comm bloggers" width="420" height="241" style="border:1px solid #dedede;" /></a> <figcaption>Influence among tech comm bloggers</figcaption></figure>